Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/2-comprehensions-map-lambdas.md

 [expression(x) for x in iterable if condition]
 ```

 `expression(x)` is the operation to perform on the variable `x` during each iteration, `for x in iterable` specifies the variable name and the iterable name, and `if condition` is an optional conditional expression used to filter values accessed through the iterable.
 An *iterable* is an object you can iterate over, meaning you can enumerate all of its items.
-Lists and strings are both examples of iterable objects. `range()` returns an iterable object, too, although the type of that object differs in Python 2 and Python 3.
+Lists and strings are both examples of iterable objects.

 The following example uses a conditional expression to filter the list to only include squares of even numbers: